pookjw/SidecarPatcher/README.md

 - Ignore **warnings**.
 If you encounter error and you don't know how to fix, upload a log to [Issue](https://github.com/pookjw/SidecarPatcher/issues).
 (I can't reply all issues because I don't know all.)

-- This script will not patch again if you already patched your system until you revert to the original SidecarCore.

 - About xcrun error and crashing many apps after rebooting: [#4](https://github.com/pookjw/SidecarPatcher/issues/4)

 ## How to revert